 By now, you should be aware of how creating interactive reports with the help of modern solutions can take your business reporting to the next level.
-Throughout this insightful article, we provided you with powerful reasons why you should implement monthly reporting in your business, and gave you a list of interactive examples including sales, finances, and marketing reports.
-If you want to take a look at other examples such as IT or Human Resources monthly reports browse our list of dashboard examples for several industries and functions.
+Throughout this insightful article, we provided powerful reasons why you should implement monthly reporting in your business.
+We gave you a list of interactive examples, including sales, finances, and marketing reports.
+If you want to look at other examples, such as IT or Human Resources monthly reports, browse our dashboard examples for several industries and functions.

-To summarize, creating interactive reports on a monthly basis will lead your business to improve its performance by enhancing the decision-making process, and most importantly, will keep every relevant stakeholder involved and engaged at each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.
+To summarize, creating interactive reports every month will lead your business to improve by enhancing the decision-making process and, most importantly, will keep every relevant stakeholder involved and engaged at each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.